-Students serving a Supervised Isolated Instruction will report to the attendance office with their books and materials for that day.
+Students serving an In School Suspension will report to the attendance office with their books and materials for that day.
 Students will be given their assignments for that day.
-They may earn up to 80% of their earned grade on work completed in SII.
-Tests may be given during SII or on the day of return to class.
-Students are limited to ten (10) days of accumulated SII's in a semester.
-See Handbook, Discipline Policy, Level III, Number 12.
-Students continually failing to comply with the directions of the SII instructor may be subject to out-of-school suspensions.
+They may earn up to 80% of their earned grade on work completed in ISS.
+Tests may be given during ISS or on the day of return to class.
+Students are limited to ten (10) days of accumulated ISS's in a semester.

+\See Handbook, Discipline Policy, Level III, Number 12.
+Students continually failing to comply with the directions of the ISS instructor may be subject to out-of-school suspensions.